enowkelvin/enowkelvin.github.io/README.md

  2. Why would casual riders buy Cyclistic annual memberships?
  3. How can Cyclistic use digital media to influence casual riders to become members

-the first thing i did was to install and load the packages needed install.packages("tidyverse") install.packages("lubridate") install.packages("ggplot2")
+The first thing i did was to install and load the packages needed install.packages("tidyverse") install.packages("lubridate") install.packages("ggplot2")